 - Is a timber frame build more prone to fire?

-In short no. It is generally always the contents of any building that go on fire not the form of construction.
-In a fire though timber will maintain its integrity for a longer period of time than say blockwork which crumbles after a fire reaches a particular temperature.
+In short, no. It is generally always the contents of any building that go on fire, not the form of construction.
+In a fire, timber will maintain its integrity for a longer period of time than say, blockwork, which crumbles after a fire reaches a particular temperature.

-The shell of a timber frame goes up very quickly.
-The beauty about this is a timber frame can be constructed quickly and not cause potential cracking issues later.
-However, finishes take the same time as any other form
+The beauty about a timber frame is that it can be constructed quickly and not cause potential cracking issues later.
+However, finishes take the same time as any other form.

-- How much more energy efficient are they than conventional build houses?
+- How much more energy efficient are they than conventionally built houses?

-Due to the way the detailing, air tightness and insulation levels are within a Kudos timber frame you will never regret building in this form.
-We have clients who have come from a conventionally built house who are blown away by the comfort and performance of our homes, even in our very large projects.
+Due to the way the detailing, airtightness and insulation levels are within a Kudos timber frame you will never regret building in this form.
+We have clients who have come from a conventionally built house and are blown away by the comfort and performance of our homes, even in our very large projects.

 - Should I build a passive house?

 Passive construction is an exceptionally high level of performance.
 It starts at the design stage right through to completion of the building.
-We have built a number of passive houses although only one of which was certified (client choice).
-We do though have other houses which are low energy and not passive, where clients are delighted with the performance and feel of their new home.
+We have built a number of passive houses, although only one of which was certified (client choice).
+We do have other houses that are low energy and not passive, where clients are delighted with the performance and feel of their new home.
 As with all choices, we are happy to discuss the pros and cons.

 - Is the cost higher for a timber frame build?